-GOP Health Bill Changes Could Kill Protections For People With Preexisting Conditions
+GOP Health Bill Changes Could Kill Protections For Those With Pre-Existing Conditions

 Since maternity care and childbirth costs about $30,000 for a vaginal delivery, families who had coverage before the Affordable Care Act were essentially prepaying for the care they were getting.

-That's because insurers know that only those expecting to have kids will buy the coverage.
+That's because insurers know that only those expecting to have children will buy the coverage.
 The risk is not spread across a broad population.
 The point of including essential health benefits in the ACA is to spread the risk of all medical conditions across the entire population.

 That makes basic insurance policies more expensive, and allows those policies to protect people from more risks.
 It also means that when people become ill, they are less likely to find that their health plan doesn't cover the cost of their medical care.